• Skip to primary navigation

 En Español Recipe ↆ

-Technically, you don't need a pressure cooker, but if you’re cooking Dominican food, it'll make your life a whole lot easier, for several reasons.
-If you’re skeptical about pressure cookers, we’re here to show you why it could be a transformative choice, so please read on.
+Technically, you don't need a pressure cooker, but if you're cooking our food and recipes it'll make your life a whole lot easier, for several reasons.
+If you're skeptical about pressure cookers, we're here to show you why it could be a transformative choice, so please read on.

 Instant pot pressure cooker.